hamzahbraimo/hamzahbraimo/README.md

 ## About Me
 - Currently a Computer Science and Engineering Student at Instituto Superior de Transportes e Comunicações (ISUTC)

-- Passionate about data-related projects: from analysis to engineering
+- Passionate about DSA and data-related projects: from analysis to engineering

 - Focus on: building scalable, maintainable solutions with clean architecture